 One of the major challenges we face is encouraging young people to become the next generation of engineers.

-So I am calling on businesses in our area to help me in opening the minds of young people to the opportunities and significance of engineering by joining the Solent Festival of Engineering on Thursday 8th November from 10.30-3pm at Fareham Leisure Centre.The Festival, the first of its kind in the area, will bring together the regions innovators and give young people the opportunity to better understand the importance of engineering and to find out about the many careers available to them.
+So I am calling on people in our area to discover more at the Solent Festival of Engineering on Thursday 8th November from 10.30-3pm at Fareham Leisure Centre.The Festival, the first of its kind in the area, will bring together the regions innovators and give young people the opportunity to better understand the importance of engineering and to find out about the many careers available to them.

-The support of local companies will be invaluable in helping to inspire and educate young people in Fareham.
-All companies who take part will be credited on my website, www.suellabraverman.co.uk.
+The support of local and national companies will be invaluable in helping to inspire and educate young people.
 It is free for you to hold a stall and take part in the Festival.
 If participating companies would like to support the Festival further, they can sponsor the event.
-Our sponsors so far include:

 Those companies attending, or any seeking to attend, are encouraged to consider interactive and engaging experiments or examples of their work which can engage a younger audience in the value of engineering.
 To find out about signing up, please email me on email@example.com